 Forever optimistic and easily amused, TL Sumner writes young adult romance with strong, athletic heroines chasing their dreams on and off the playing field.
 She lives outside of Atlanta with her husband and their two children.
 Aside from writing, and a day job working in the information technology sector, she enjoys running and being the number one fan for her kids’ sporting events.
 TL is a two-time Golden Heart® finalist (2015 & 2016) in the Young Adult category.

 Putting my Seminary degree to good use by writing romance novels.

-Cindy Holby first became published in 2002 with her historical western Chase The Wind.
+Kassy Tayler, also known as, Cindy Holby first became published in 2002 with her historical western Chase The Wind.
 Since that time she has written eleven historicals, three sci/fi romances, one time travel, four young adult novels and two short stories.
-Cindy lives in NC with her husband Rob, her doxie Cody and two cats, Cisco and Dax.
+Cindy lives in NC with her husband Rob, her doxie, Cody and three cats, Gabe, Cisco and Dax.
 She also works with the humane society and has a blog about rescue titled Authors For Animals.
 Kassy Tayler is represented by Pamela Harty of The Knight Agency.

 Laurie Treacy is a fantasy, paranormal, and contemporary YA and NA romance writer.
 A graduate of Marist College, she lives in New York's picturesque Hudson Valley with her husband, three children, and various pets.
 When not book blogging, she’s a proud Whovian and Miyazaki fangirl, loves reading, photography, frozen Goobers, and watching movies or anime.
 Laurie is a member of the SCBWI and RWA.